By J.R. Watson

 WEST SYSTEM UNIDIRECTIONAL CARBON TAPES

 Off-axis plies result in a rapid loss of strength and stiffness.
-A depression in a lay up (such as a wrinkle or bump) will attract forces and jeopardize the laminate.
-If off- xis fibers cross one another, it is best if the laminate is resin rich (on the order f 50%).
-A resin rich laminate helps keep the fibers from contacting each other, which we don’t want.
+A depression in a layup (such as a wrinkle or bump) will attract forces and jeopardize the laminate.
+If off- xis fibers cross one another, it is best if the laminate is resin-rich (on the order f 50%).
+An epoxy-rich laminate helps keep the fibers from contacting each other, which we don’t want.

 Wet the substrate with epoxy.
 It’s best to place the first layer of carbon fiber into the coating while that coating is still wet as it will transfer best to the reinforcing fiber.
 Keep the fibers straight (in columns) as best you can.

 Locking sheet metal pliers with sandpaper adhered to the flange allow you to pre-tension as well as align the fibers precisely.
 When working with long objects, such as spars, we will cut our tape to length and attach the grips to both ends so the tape can be pulled taut and then lowered into position (below).